© Yulia Tarasova | Dreamstime.com

 3 Early Flu Symptoms

+So what is the first sign of the flu?
 While there are various symptoms that plague anyone with flu, three in particular strike early in adults:

 - Fatigue.
 A sudden feeling of overwhelming fatigue may appear before other symptoms.
 While fatigue is also a symptom of the common cold, it is usually more severe with the flu.